 Nevertheless, if you are unwilling or unable to undertake the works package to gain access to the loan, the tax credits are an excellent money saving measure for undertaking individual works (installation of wood burner for instance).
 You do not need to be a taxpayer to benefit from these credits.
-Read more about energy conservation in France.
+You can read more here.

 It will be possible to use the interest free loan in tandem with a mainstream mortgage.
 Thus, someone purchasing a property for renovation would be able to make application for the interest free loan, alongside the main mortgage.

 The government estimates the cost of this measure to be around €1 billion a year, but it has yet to confirm just how it is to be financed, if not by a further increase in the level of the public debt.

 The detailed regulations have yet to be published, but it is intended that the loan will be available through the main banks from 2009.